dekorateio/dekorate/docs/documentation/cert-manager.md

             name: kubernetes-example
             port:
               number: 8080
+  tls:
+    - hosts:
+        - foo.bar.com
+      secretName: tls-secret # < cert-manager will store the created certificate in this secret.
 ```

 In Dekorate, you can generate the above Ingress resource by simply adding the following key properties:
 ```
 dekorate.kubernetes.host=foo.bar.com
 dekorate.kubernetes.expose=true
+TODO: Allow to configure TLS configuration in the Ingress: https://github.com/dekorateio/dekorate/issues/967
 ```

 #### Issuers

 The `Issuer` is a Kubernetes resource that represents a certificate issuing authority that are able to generate signed certificates by honoring certificate signing requests.
-All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
+All cert-manager certificates require a referenced issuer to attempt to honor the request.

 The supported issuers of this extension are: SelfSigned, CA, Vault and IssuerRef.